 Photo of Stéphanie Martinier

-In addition, she manages the pro bono work of the Paris office and, as part of this commitment, provides training on the legal aspects of the creation of a business to young entrepreneurs through the program run by the not-for-profit Yes Akademia.
+In addition, Stéphanie manages the pro bono work of the Paris office and, as part of this commitment, provides legal training on business creation to young entrepreneurs through the not-for-profit Yes Akademia.

-Stéphanie attended law school in both France and the United States, receiving a master of law from University Lyon III and a LL.M from University of Minnesota.
-She is licensed to practice law in France and New York, and has been with Proskauer since she graduated.
+Having attended law school in both France and the United States, Stéphanie holds a master of law from University Lyon III as well as a LL.M. degree from the University of Minnesota.
+She has been with Proskauer for the duration of her legal career.

 Uncertainty regarding the compatibility of blockchain technology and the European Union’s General Data Protection Regulation (GDPR) has often been highlighted as a potential obstacle to the development and widespread implementation of blockchain systems involving personal data.